KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 <kbd><img src="images/image-p1-026.png" height="250" align="left"/></kbd><kbd><img src="images/image-p1-027.png" height="250" align="left"/></kbd>

 Furthermore, the contents of this box are
 * *Free* - the Wikimedia infrastructure is a [public utility](https://en.wikipedia.org/wiki/Public_utility) that is just out there for anyone to use and benefit from, for free, without license and/or management fees.
+This meant the KB could budget and run the project with personnel costs *only*, as no material costs for IT hosting, licensing, tooling etc. were needed.
 * *No burden* for KB's internal IT operations.
 Running all infrastructured outside the KB is putting no extra burden on our already overstressed IT department.
 * *Unlimited*, we never noticed any limits to the amount of images we were allowed to upload or download from Wikimedia Commons.
 OK, we noticed some throttling when making too many simultaneous Wikidata API calls, but that was never a major issue.
 * *Sustainable*.
-Wikipedia has been around for over 20 years, Wikidata for nearly 10.
-In the meantime, quite a few websites of the KB (and other GLAMs) have disappeared from the public web and are now only accessible in non-public web archives.
+Wikipedia has been alive and kicking for over 20 years, Wikidata for nearly 10 and their futures look bright.
+In the meantime, quite a few websites of the KB (and other GLAMs) have disappeared from the public web and are now (at best) only accessible in non-public web archives.
 * *Publicly accessible*, anyone can use the Wikimedia platforms and tools, without geografic or economic boundaries.
 All you need is a (free) account and some commitment to get familiar with the Wikimedia ecosystem and community.
-* *Participative*, anyone can contribute to improving KB's collection highlights using the platforms and tools available in the Wikimedia infrastructure
+* *Participative*, anyone can contribute to improving KB's collection highlights using the platforms and tools available in the Wikimedia infrastructure.

 <img src="images/image-p1-029.png" height="200" align="left"/></kbd>

--  and  -
-offer a coherent infrastructure to greatly improve the reusability of KB collection highlights
+All considerations combined Wikimedia ideal infrastrructue to greatly improve the reusability of KB collection highlights at very limoited costs & resources

 Improved reusability for tech communities  Improved uptake into apps/sites/channels of 3rd parties  Improved visibility & findability for general audiences